Aquapazza:

 Sorry, but the world of anime dating sims and "love potions" is

 my comfort zone when possible.
-While the narrative of Aquapazza is out of my
+While the narrative of Aquapazza is way out of my

-comfort zone, the intuitive, traditional fighting mechanics certainly are not.
+comfort zone, the intuitive, traditional fighting mechanics and sharp 2D

-This game has been a favorite in the Japanese tournament scene, and after going
+This game has been a cult favorite in the Japanese tournament scene, and after going

 a few rounds in Aquapazza Plus Aqua Dream Land